kingparra/hpfp/11_-_algebraic_datatypes/notes.rst

 When writing a type it's possible to create parameters for the type constructor, called type variables.
-These parameters are placeholders for potential types that can be used to construct the overall type.
+These parameters are placeholders for potential types that can be used to construct the overall composite type.

 Type variable names may in turn be used by data constructors.
 However, you aren't required to use them -- they may be *phantom*, lacking a value-level